Francisca-Heii/botswana-safaris/README.md

 #### Places to Explore ####
-*Okavango Delta link:*
+*Okavango Delta and the Chobe National Park links:*
-In this section when the user click on the link, the official page of the Okavango Delta is Displayed.
-This page has a header similar to the *Home page* to keep consistency across all pages.The header contains the navibation bar.
+In this section when the user click on the link, the official page of the Okavango Delta or Chobe National Park is Displayed.
+Both pages has a header similar to the *Home page* to keep consistency across all pages.The header contains the navibation bar.
 On the left hand-side is a logo and a menu items.

-Bearth the navigation bar, next the user sees a banner of man riding horses on the Delta.
-The user can have an idea they are not going to just view wildlife, they can also find activities to do while visiting the Okavango Delta depending on the sesaon.
+Bearth the navigation bar, next the user sees a banner of man riding horses on the Delta if the user has clicked the Okavango link or a banner image showing birds if the user has clicked the Chobe National Park link..
+The user can have an idea that they are not only going to view wildlife, they can also find activities to do while visiting the Okavango Delta or Chobe National Park depending on the sesaon.

-The next section that follows is a detailed introduction about the place.
-Information about best time to visit the delta, best weather and high season.
+The next section that follows is a detailed introduction about the places.
+Information about best time to visit the delta or the Park, best weather and high season.
 The user can see the current weather in Kasane Town, which is where the Okavango Delta is located.

 **OpenWeather map API key** was used to create the widget and to fetch recent weather data for Kasane(city).
 The user can see the weather widget displaying information about the current weather in Kasane.